Neurarian/image-hct/README.md

 # image-hct: Material Color scoring utility
 Rust utility using the material_colors crate to score colors of e.g., a wallpaper and return the Hue, Chrome, and Tone of its highest scoring color.
-Used as in conjunction with [matugen](https://github.com/InioX/matugen) to set theme and scheme dynamically based on those HCT values.
+Used in conjunction with [matugen](https://github.com/InioX/matugen) to set theme and scheme dynamically based on those HCT values.
 Usage example:
 ```bash
 #!/bin/bash